-The median single-family-home sales price went up just 4 percent from last October to this October – from $200,000 to $208,000.
+The median single-family-home sales price went up 5.6 percent from January 2014 to January 2015 — $197,000 to $208,000.

 • The average price per square foot gained 5.1 percent from January 2014 to January 2015.

 • Condos and townhomes continue to gain a larger share of the market.
 Their median price up 11.6 percent – from $121,000 to $135,000

 February figures show demand about to boom, with the number of homes under contract dramatically rising.

 “January is always a quiet month, but we believe this was a lull before the storm,” explains Mike Orr, director of the Center for Real Estate Theory and Practice at the W. P. Carey School.
 “We have already seen early signs of much stronger activity from buyers in February and March.
 Looking at the number of homes going under contract, there was significantly increased demand in the lower and middle price ranges.”

 According to the Fannie Mae February 2015 Housing Survey, consumer optimism toward the housing market and the economy has reached a new all-time survey high.
 Forty-seven percent of respondents said they believe the economy is headed in the right direction.
 Likewise, the share of respondents who believe it would be easy to get a mortgage today rose to 54 percent, another record survey high.

 “Population growth is on the rise and home values, after a few years of steady growth, are now providing homeowners with more flexible equity positions,” according to Doug Reynolds, vice president, loan officer and division manager at Washington Federal Bank.
 “These improvements, along with long-term rates staying low and financing remaining readily available, should continue to be positive drivers of new construction and increased values.”